shra012/DATA-228-Projects/hw1/airbnb_map_reduce/SETUP.md

 ---

 ⚡ **Tip:**
-You can copy `config/env.example` to `config/env.local` and override only your machine-specific settings there, while keeping `env.sh` version-controlled and clean.
+`env.sh` auto-detects the repo root and will source `config/env.local` if present.
+Copy `config/env.example` to `config/env.local` and override only your machine-specific settings there.